Torfi Bryngeirsson

 Torfi Bryngeirsson (11 November 1926 - 16 July 1995) was an Icelandic athlete who competed in the 1948 Summer Olympics and in the 1952 Summer Olympics.
+In 1950, he won gold in long jump at the European Athletics Championships.

 Biography

-Bryngeirsson was born in Búastaðar on 11 November 1926 and represented Iceland at the 1948 Olympic Games in London.
+Torfi was born in Búastaðar on 11 November 1926 and represented Iceland at the 1948 Olympic Games in London.

 He won the British AAA Championships title in the pole vault event at the 1951 AAA Championships.
 He represented Iceland at the 1952 Olympic Games in Helsinki, competing in the pole vault again.